MSc Global Health Risk Management & Hygiene Policies

 Please note that we do not offer any assistance for other scholarship applications.

-Participation in single modules is possible and costs 1.200,00 € for each module.
+Participation in modules of 5 ECTS each is possible and comes with a contribution of 1.300,00 € per module.
 For taking the module examination the study entry requirements have to be met.

 Section Global Health